 The emphasis on the integration of theory and practice in both disciplines is reflected in the foundation modules you will take in the first year and in the core and optional modules taken in subsequent years.
 Political and social theory provides the core of the degree but you can choose options across the full range of PAIS and Sociology modules.

 You will be taught by a wide range of staff in two large and successful departments with international profiles.
-The degree will be overseen by a dedicated Pol/Soc Directorship, giving the cohort its own identity.
 The degree is administered by PAIS and so you should consult the PAIS handbook for further details.

 Studying both politics and sociology has provided me with a much more stimulating and deeper understanding of the areas of society I hadn’t encountered before my undergraduate.
 PAIS’ flexibility in its degree structure meant that I could tailor my degree to my needs as well as choose a whole range of interesting modules from the two departments to stretch my academic knowledge considerably.
 That, alongside seminars with fruitful discussions and debates with students from both departments, and from multi-national and cultural backgrounds are what had made my studies at Warwick so rich and alive.